thyrlian/AwesomeValidation/README.md

 mAwesomeValidation.setUnderlabelColor(ContextCompat.getColor(this, android.R.color.holo_orange_dark)); // optional for UNDERLABEL style
 // or
 AwesomeValidation mAwesomeValidation = new AwesomeValidation(TEXT_INPUT_LAYOUT);
+mAwesomeValidation.setTextInputLayoutErrorTextAppearance(R.style.TextInputLayoutErrorStyle); // optional, default color is holo_red_light if not set
 // by default, it automatically sets focus to the first failed input field after validation is triggered
 // you can disable this behavior by AwesomeValidation.disableAutoFocusOnFirstFailure();